Meeting your needs & helping you build your business

 Thinking ahead to help you structure your transactions effectively

-In its simplest form, a management buyout (MBO) involves the management team of a company combining resources to acquire all or part of the company they manage.
+In its simplest form, an MBO involves a company’s management team combining resources to acquire all or part of the company they manage.
 Most of the time, the management team takes full control and ownership, using their expertise to grow the company and drive it forward.

 For a company undergoing a change in ownership, the management buyout route offers advantages to all concerned.
 Most obviously, it allows for a smooth transition of ownership.
-Since the new owners know the company, there is reduced risk of failure going forward, other employees are less likely to be concerned and existing clients and trading partners are reassured it will be “business as usual”.
+In addition, since the new owners know the company, there is a reduced risk of failure going forward.
+Other employees are less likely to be concerned, and existing clients and trading partners are reassured it will be “business as usual”.
 Furthermore, the internal changes and transfer of responsibilities between the vendors and management remain confidential, while any due diligence required by funders is often handled quickly.

 The strength of the management is a critical factor in contemplating the potential future success of the company.
 Therefore, any funders pay close attention to the skills, experience, knowledge and credibility of the management team as well as their vision for taking the company forward.
 And while the management team can reap the rewards of ownership, they have to make the transition from being employees to owners, which requires a change in mindset from managerial to entrepreneurial, and all parties need to ensure this is a transition that is achievable.

-The key steps of an MBO process include:
+The key steps of a management buyout process include:

-The MBO process can take around 6 months, about the same as for a trade sale, so the vendors and management team must be prepared to fully commit to the transaction for that time frame.
-This can be challenging since the company must be run as normal and kept on track while the transaction is on-going.
+The MBO process can take several months, so the vendors and management team must be prepared to fully commit to the transaction for that time frame.
+This can be challenging since the company must be run as normal and kept on track while the transaction is ongoing.

-If you would like further information and to see how we could help, see our management buyout and buy-in services.
+If you would like further information and to see how we could help, contact us on the form below.